Vortex1806/boto3-js/README.md

 # **@shubhvora/boto3-js**

-A **Python boto3-style wrapper for AWS SDK v3** in Node.js — designed to make AWS S3 operations simple, elegant, and familiar for developers who love the boto3 experience.
+A **Python boto3-style wrapper for AWS SDK** in Node.js — designed to make AWS S3 operations simple, elegant, and familiar for developers who love the boto3 experience.

 ## **🚀 Features**